edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 1. Using <kbd>EXPORT</kbd> command to export data from on-premises StarRocks to HDFS, and then import data to cloud StarRocks through Broker Load.
 This mode is suitable for data migration in large volume & without special data types.

 2. Create the External Table of StarRocks on the cloud, and then import data by conducting <kbd>INSERT INTO XXX SELECT XXX</kbd>.
 This method is suitable for data table migration with HyperLogLog (HLL) and Bitmap fields.
-However, if it is a large table, the import speed is **slow**;
+However, if it is a large table, the import speed is <u>slow</u>;

 3. Migrating the legacy of Apache Doris system.
 Because StarRocks and Apache Doris data formats are incompatible, <kbd>EXPORT</kbd> cannot be used.
-We alternatively used MySQL Client to *redirect* data query results to the local, and then imported the data to StarRocks on the cloud through Stream Load.
+We alternatively used MySQL Client to <u>redirect</u> data query results to the local, and then imported the data to StarRocks on the cloud through Stream Load.

 ### Business system migration